Resources

 hawaii: food industry innovation online courses now available!

 The University of Hawaii at Maui is now offering Food Innovation Courses ONLINE!
-In this series National food-marketing expert, Lou Cooperhouse, takes you from market overview to legal and safety details.
-Find the edge you need in the food marketplace and help connect Hawai`i’s farms to tables everywhere!
-The following courses will be offered this year: […]
+In this series National food-marketing expert, Lou Cooperhouse, takes you from market overview to legal and safety details. […]

 Posted: July 4 2014